beebooplena/project-3/README.md

 * First I checked if the name input worked.
 I checked in the local terminal and then in the Code Institute Heroku terminal.
 I typed in a number and an valuerror occurred.
 I tried again, now just pushing enter.
 A new valueerror occurred.
 I tried again and wrote more then 20 caracters and a new valueerror occurred.
 The valueerrors works with the name input.
 Lastly I wrote a name and it worked.

-*  Secondely I checked if the quiz is working.
-I checked this first in the local terminal and then in the Code Institute Heroku terminal.
-First I check if the questions are randomely shuffled, and it does.
-I then check if I type another letter then a, b or c.
+*  Secondly I checked if the quiz is working.
+I checked first in the local terminal and then in the Code Institute Heroku terminal.
+First I checked if the questions are randomely shuffled, and it does.
+I then check if the valueerror is working by typing different letters then a, b or c.
 I test different letters and numbers as answers and a valueerror occurs correctly.

-* I check if the right name and if the score is displayed correctly at the end at the overview.
+* I check if the right name and if the score is displayed correctly at the end of the program.
 I also check if the spreadsheet is updating correctly and it does.

 ### Validator tester